inrupt/solid-common-vocab-js/README.md

 ### Strictness

 The last parameter to the Vocab Term constructor indicates if the behaviour of the term should be strict or loose.
-In the case of "loose" behaviour, in the absence of any label, `term.label` will default to the local part of the term's IRI (i.e., the last segment of the full path component).
-With "strict" behaviour it will return `undefined`.
+In the case of 'loose' behaviour, in the absence of any label, `term.label` will default to the local part of the term's IRI (i.e., the last segment of the full path component).
+With 'strict' behaviour it will return `undefined`.
 When the local part of the IRI is returned as a label, the language tag will be empty (i.e., "").